 In short, having an abundance of manuscripts shows us that copying Scripture was not like a game of “telephone.”
 Comparing the incredible amount of manuscript evidence has shown that the New Testament is 99.5% accurate, and the vast majority of differences are in spelling or minor copyist errors.

 Most importantly, you should know that not a single variation in these thousands of manuscripts has been shown to affect a theological issue in any way.
 While there are undoubtedly differences among the manuscripts, we can have confidence that they stayed true to the originals because the copies themselves are so close to one another, despite being written at different times and in different places.

 2. Archaeology Supports the Biblical Record

 Archaeology has repeatedly confirmed the accuracy of Biblical places, events, and people.
-Thousands of finds have corroborated the accounts of the Bible, and such evidence quickly puts an end to allegations that the history recorded in the Bible is suspect.
+Thousands of archeaological finds have corroborated the accounts of the Bible, and such evidence quickly puts an end to allegations that the history recorded in the Bible is suspect.
 BeThinking.org has a few important examples of such evidence from archaeology.

 3. The Original Writings Were Faithfully Preserved

 The discovery of the Dead Sea Scrolls in the 1940’s allowed scholars to compare Old Testament manuscripts that were separated by hundreds of years.
 Of particular importance was the newly discovered copy of Isaiah, which predated the earliest known copy of the book by 1,000 years.